edermartioli/exoplanet-atmosphere/README.md

 # exoplanet-atmosphere

 Welcome to the exoatmos_lib GitHub page.
-This READ.ME file will serve as a small documentation, and the Python files needed to generate and use the library  of exoplanet atmosphere models are present above.
+This README file will serve as a small documentation, and the Python files needed to generate and use the library  of exoplanet atmosphere models are present above.

 The exoatmos_lib library consists of modelled transmission and emission spectra of exoplanets, for clear atmospheres, for modulable ranges of equilibrium temperature, presence and abundance of molecular species, planetary radius and mass.
+The spectra in the library are of high (λ/Δλ=10^6) resolution and are modelled using the `petitRADTRANS` package.

+This GitHub page contains the following:
+- mini-lib: folder containing 9 FITS files (with both transmission and emission spectra data inside) modelled in low resolution mode (or 'c-k' mode of (λ/Δλ=1000)).
+- mini-lib_lbl: folder containing 9 FITS files (with both transmission and emission spectra data inside) modelled in high resolution mode (or 'lbl' mode of (λ/Δλ=10^6)).

 GUIDE:
 The following depencies should be installed: